| |

 K’uxub

 K’uxub is a cozy restaurant tucked inside an adorable boutique hotel.
 Dine here for the best lunch and margaritas in Valladolid!
-Enjoy eating outside by the pool and lush garden.
-The lunch was so delicious I returned the following day for breakfast.
-However, the breakfast at Atrio was far superb.
+Enjoy eating outside by the pool and the lush garden.
+The lunch was so delicious, I returned the following day for breakfast.
+However, the breakfast at Atrio was far superior.

 Location | Calle 42 por 35 y 33, Candelaria, 97780 Valladolid, Yuc., Mexico